 - Immobilizer System: If you see this symbol blinking, your vehicle might not recognize your key information.
 If you’re unable to start the vehicle, turn the ignition to LOCK, remove your key, insert it again, and turn it to ON.
 Don’t alter this system since electrical problems can occur.
 If it keeps blinking after you’ve done this, get your CR-V into a dealership service center.

 There are condition indicators for the Honda CR-V as well.
 These dashboard lights warn you of minor issues with your vehicle.
 Here are a few you can see when you’re behind the wheel and what you need to do when they come on.

 - Parking Brake: If your parking brake is on, you’ll see the word BRAKE shining in red on your dashboard.
 When you deactivate the parking brake, this light should disappear.
 If it doesn’t, there could be a problem with the brake system.

 - Low Fuel: A symbol that looks like a yellow gas pump is the Low Fuel indicator.
 It lets you know when there’s not enough gas in the car.
 To get rid of the light, all you have to do is fill your tank.

 - Maintenance Minder™: The Maintenance Minder™ indicator light is a yellow wrench.
-It comes on when your car is due for routine service, and it’ll disappear after necessary maintenance is performed.
+It comes on when your car is due for routine service, and it will disappear after the necessary maintenance is performed.

-The Honda CR-V dashboard warning lights are the first things you’ll see if your car is suffering from serious issues.
+The Honda CR-V dashboard warning lights are the first things you’ll see if your car is having issues that require service.
 So, if you see a light come on while you’re driving through Miami, Hialeah, and Doral, consult this guide to see what type of problem your CR-V is suffering from.

 Then, be sure to schedule a service appointment at Braman Honda Miami.
 We’ll fix your car and get it back on the road safely in no time!